SalesConnection/Caction-Support/docs/Business_Travel.md

        <img src="img2/Business_Travel_Mobile_Step_12.png" alt="Business Travel Mobile Step 12">
     </p>

-    *Note: Certain account types do not have permission to filter some users.<br>
+    *Note: Certain account types do not have permission to filter users.<br>

 13. Click on the user you want to filter.